1980–81 Divizia C: Other changes

 Dacia Unirea Brăila was spared from relegation.

-Explorări Deva and Minerul Deva merged, the first one being absorbed by the second one and was renamed as Explormin Deva.
+Explorări Deva and Minerul Deva merged, the first one being absorbed by the second one and was renamed Explormin Deva.

 Minerul Certej took the place of Explorări Deva in Divizia C due to the merger between Explorări and Minerul Deva.

-Știința Petroșani and Minerul Vulcan merged, the first one being absorbed by the second one and was renamed as Minerul Știința Vulcan.
+Știința Petroșani and Minerul Vulcan merged, the first one being absorbed by the second one and was renamed Minerul Știința Vulcan.

 IPA Sibiu was renamed during the winter break as Textila IPA Sibiu and moved to Cisnădie.